-Dunbar was created a Royal Burgh by David II in 1370 and lies around 30 miles from Edinburgh.
+The history of Dunbar reveals that David II created it a Royal Burgh in 1370.
+This small East Lothian town lies around 30 miles from Edinburgh.

 Craggy ruins of old Dunbar Castle

-In 1843, a time when John Muir was not yet five years old, writer, historian and Victorian social commentator `Thomas Carlyle came to Dunbar and casting his inquisitive eye over the town he described it as the, “fort on the point, high and windy, looking down on its herring boats, over its grim old castle, now much honeycombed, on one of these projecting rock promontories with which that shore is niched and vandyked, as far as the eye can reach…”
+In 1843, a time when John Muir was not yet five years old, writer, historian and Victorian social commentator `Thomas Carlyle came to Dunbar and casting his inquisitive eye over the town he described it as the

 Carlyle’s casual observation of the town’s herring boats is a reminder that those ‘silver darlings’ were an important catch for fishermen who followed their migratory trail along Britain’s east coast.